zardra/nuclide/docs/_docs/languages/hack.md

 ![](/static/images/docs/feature-debugger-languages-hack-php-hhvm-toolbar.png)

-Now you can choose between debugging a webserver or a script.
+You can choose between debugging a webserver or a script.

 ![](/static/images/docs/feature-debugger-languages-hack-php-hhvm-toolbar-webserver-script.png)

 Set [breakpoints](/docs/features/debugger/#basics__breakpoints) in your code.

-Once you decide the type of debugging you plan to do, click **Attach**.
+Once you decide the type of debugging you plan to do, click **Attach**/**Launch**.
 This will bring up the Debugger UI and stop at the first breakpoint you set.

 You can then follow the [basic debugging information](/docs/features/debugger/#basics) provided